the-can-of-soup/the-can-of-soup.github.io/penguinmod/threads_extension/docs/reference.md

 ## Thread Variables

-> [!TIP]
->
+{% capture content %}
-> The variable name `__label__` is special.
+The variable name `__label__` is special.
 If this variable exists in a thread, that thread's reporter bubble will show the stringified contents of it italicised next to other info.
 This is meant to be used to add human-readable identifiers or notes to a thread, which will then be seen in the editor or when debugging.

->
-> Other than visuals in the editor, this variable can be used entirely as a normal variable, and even hold non-string types; however this is not recommended.
+Other than visuals in the editor, this variable can be used entirely as a normal variable, and even hold non-string types; however this is not recommended.
+{% endcapture %}
+{% include admonitions/tip.md content=content %}

 ### `(get [VARIABLE] in [THREAD])` -> Any
 <img src="assets/blocks/get_foo_in.png">